lhypds/pdfmd/README.md

 Extraction Engines
 ------------------

-1. Azure AI Document Intelligence (`-e azureai`, default) This engine support OCR and provide higher accuracy.
+1. Azure AI Document Intelligence (`-e azureai`, default)
+   - This engine support OCR and provide higher accuracy.
-   Non-free and API key setup is required.
+   - Non-free and API key setup is required.

 2. pdfplumber (`-e plumber`)
-   This is a python library can do same thing pure locally.
+   - This is a python library can do same thing pure locally.
+   - For text-based document it's okay but for table-based document it is pretty low-accuracy.
+     Some tables with uncommon cell combination it cannot extract properly. (like missing words or disorded).
-   It's only support PDFs that text already exists, for scanned document or image it cannot extract.
+   - It's only support PDFs that text already exists in file, for scanned document or image not work.
-   For some tables with uncommon cell combination it cannot extract properly (missing words).

 Usage